 3D printing bridges the gap from ideas and images on a page or screen, allowing for the creation of those ideas/images in the physical, 3-dimensional world.

 3D printers are now commonly found in classrooms and public libraries.
 Universities have 3D printers available for students to use in classes and projects.
-Companies such as MakerBot offer certification courses in 3D printing for both educators and students.
+Companies such as MakerBot offer certification courses in 3D printing applications for both educators and students.

-3D printing tools are revolutionizing STEM education by offering the ability for low-cost rapid prototyping by students in the classroom as well as fabricating low-cost high-quality scientific equipment from open hardware designs.
+3D printing tools are also revolutionizing STEM education by offering the ability for low-cost rapid prototyping by students in the classroom as well as fabricating low-cost high-quality scientific equipment from open hardware designs.

 Graphic design students can easily construct models with complex working parts.
 Students in the sciences can create and study cross-sections of organs in the human body as well as other biological specimens.
 Chemistry students can make 3D models of molecules and chemical compounds.